princyok/princyok.github.io/_drafts/2020-03-13-catching-ai-with-its-pants-down.markdown

 <br><br>
 {% include image.html url="/assets/images/artificial_neuron/artificial_neuron_bias_node.png" description="Diagram of an artificial neuron showwing the bias node." %}

 But we don’t show the bias nodes because it is generally assumed that everyone should know that it is always there.
-This is important because it is common for the bias term to be completely omitted in many ML publications, because they know that you should know that it is there!"
+This is important because it is common for the bias term to be completely omitted in many ML publications, because they know that you should know that it is there!
 </p>
 </details>
 </td>